DrChainsaw/neuralODE4j/README.md

 It is however possible to use FirstOrderIntegrators from apache.commons:commons-math3 through [FirstOrderSolverAdapter](./src/main/java/ode/solve/commons/FirstOrderSolverAdapter.java) at the cost of slower training and inference speed.

-Time can also be input from another vertex:
+Time can also be input from another vertex in the graph:
 ```
 new OdeVertex.Builder(...)
     .odeConf(new InputStep(solverConf, 1)) // Number "1" refers to input "time" on the line below